 - Lottery: Authorized retailers and online

-- Horse Racing: Live at racetracks, off-track betting facilities (OTBs) and mobile
+- Horse Racing: Live at race tracks, off-track betting facilities (OTBs) and online betting

-- Sports Betting: Retail sportsbooks and mobile apps
+- Sports Betting: Retail sportsbooks and online sports betting apps

 - Daily Fantasy Sports: No specific legislation for DFS but presumably legal online

 - Charitable Gaming: Bingo and raffles